MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 </a>
 ```

 Remember the 'Build configuration ID' we set on 'Build Configuration' (in my case Humanizer_CI).
-You should replace the build type Ids (`btN`) on the above snippet with your `Build Configuration Id`, and obviously `teamcity` should be replaced with your TeamCity server URL.
+You should replace the build type Ids (`btN`) on the above snippet with your 'Build Configuration Id', and obviously `teamcity` should be replaced with your TeamCity server URL.

 You can check my build icon on Humanizer's [ReadMe page](https://github.com/MehdiK/Humanizer#continuous-integration-from-teamcity).

-This icon is also a link to the build page.
-Clicking on it takes you to the TeamCity project where you can see the build history, click on each build entry and see the logs, tests, artifacts etc. You see that `guest=1` in the query string?!
+This icon is also a link to the build page and clicking on it takes you to the TeamCity project where you can see the build history, click on each build entry and see the logs, tests, artifacts etc. You see that `guest=1` in the query string?!
 That means that you don't have to be a TeamCity user to be able to see the build: you will be logged in as a guest user with limited view only access.

 ##Setting up Continuous Delivery
 Now that we have CI setup nicely, lets setup [Continuous Delivery](http://martinfowler.com/bliki/ContinuousDelivery.html) for our project: